Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 Outgassing Properties

 Vacuum surface gassing is a primary source of process contamination.
-Water vapor is the most significant contaminate placing heavy demands vacuum pumping.
-Further more metal contamination is a major yield-limiting factor for silicon IC production and iron is one of the most significant contaminates.
-Outgassing rates of
+Water vapor is the most significant contaminate, placing heavy demands vacuum pumping.
+Metal contamination is a major yield-limiting factor for silicon IC production and iron is one of the most significant contaminates.

-This level of outgassing performance has not always been achievable with aluminum.
+The required level of outgassing has not always been achievable with aluminum.
 Only recently have techniques been developed allow these levels of performance to be achieved repeatably.
 This improvement in outgassing performance has been one of the principal breakthroughs that has allowed aluminum to become a competent material for the construction of ultrahigh vacuum systems.

 Conclusions